-This Ninja Creami Maple Walnut Ice Cream tastes like fall in a pint — creamy maple sweetness, buttery candied walnuts, and that cold spoonful you can’t stop “just tasting.”
-It’s old-school ice cream flavor made simple, with no eggs, no gums, and no stress.
+This Ninja Creami maple walnut ice cream tastes like fall in a pint, creamy maple sweetness, buttery candied walnuts, and that cold spoonful you keep “testing” straight from the freezer.
+It’s an old-school ice cream flavor made easy, with no eggs, no gums, and zero stress.

 Jump to: